-6.2.8 Crinken Stream
+5.2.1 Crinken Stream

-At the downstream end of the Crinken Stream there is flooding to an area zoned for Economic Development and Employment (1b) which is currently carparking.
-Although the zoning has been retained, redevelopment of this land for less or highly vulnerable development does not pass the Plan Making Justification Test and only water compatible uses will be permitted with Flood Zone A and B. There is also flooding to the open space area associated with Woodbrook Glen residential development (1) Figure 6-1 5-1.
+At the downstream end of the Crincken Stream there is flooding to the open space area associated with Woodbrook Glen residential development (1) see Figure 5-1.
 Flooding is also predicted the east of M50 either side of Allies River Road (2).
 Flood risk arising from the Crinken Stream in this area is primarily within land zoned as greenbelt (GB and F).
-Flooding is also shown at St Brendan's School, Wilford and lands to north at Woodbrook Downs and Woodbrook Golf course and to west of M50 south of Crinken Lane (3); this land is also zoned as greenbelt.
+Flooding is also shown at St Brendan's School, Wilford and lands to north at Woodbrook Downs and Woodbrook Golf course and to west of M50 south of Crinken Lane (3) and.
+This land is also zoned as greenbelt.
 These zonings are water compatible and therefore appropriate within Flood Zone A and B and should be retained.
-Although some minor development associated with the existing uses, including the school, may be permitted under Section 5.28 of the Planning Guidelines, it is important to ensure that there will be no significant additional number of people introduced into flood risk areas, amongst the other requirements of Section 5.28.

-Areas 4 and 5 were discussed under the Rathmichael LAP (Section 6.2.6 5.1)
+Areas 4 and 5 were discussed under the Rathmichael LAP (Section 5.1).